Moslems in Britain - Cardiff (1961)

 Moslems in Britain was commissioned by the UK’s Central Office of Information in 1961 and sponsored by the Foreign Office.
 In this short film, the presenter (Gamal Kinay, speaking in Arabic) interviews Muslim men and women about their lives in Cardiff.

 This is a longer video than others in the course but we think it’s a very special piece of archive footage and encourage you to watch it all if possible!
+Also the full transcript is available to download below the text!

 If you do not have the time for a full viewing, it is suggested that you skip to these interview segments: